School of Human Ecology

 The primary method of studying Merchandising and Design is by selecting a major in Human Ecology, within the College of Agriculture and Human Ecology, which earns students a Bachelor of Science in Human Ecology.
 Once enrolled in Human Ecology, students can then choose their focus concentration to be in Merchandising and Design.

-› Minor in Human Ecology
+› Minor in Merchandising and Design

-of the Merchandising and Design field.
+with an overview of the Merchandising and Design field.

 Students in the Merchandising and Design curriculum are provided with a unique opportunity not offered by many institutions: the chance to experience courses in both Fashion Merchandising and Fashion Design.

 The four-year plan in Merchandising and Design has been carefully developed to provide students with the opportunity to develop their aesthetic, learn to implement design thinking into practical solutions, assess their role as a leader in a global field, and apply knowledge to market their designs to unique target audiences.

 - Program Benefits